pandulaDW/interpreter-in-rust/README.md

 - The tokens will be fed in to the parser, which forwards the tokens as it parses the program statements one by one.
 - To parse expressions, pratt parsing is used (recursive decent parsing).
 - For each statement/expression parsed, the parser will create a corresponding AST node to be later evaluated.
+- Once the parsing is finished, a tree walking evaluator will evaluate the program from beginning to the end and will return the final result